Best Lenses for Portrait Photography

 The Nikon 85mm f/1.4 is sharp at f/1.4, and gets even sharper towards f/4, retaining impressive colour accuracy, contrast and lack of any chromatic aberration.

 It’s a heavy lens, but this is to be expected with premium build quality, and enough glass to let in lots of light.
-It’s also far lighter than the Canon 85mm f/1.2, a real beast of a lens.
+It’s also far lighter than the Canon 85mm f/1.2, a real beast of a lens, and is popular for glamour photography or anything that involves making faces look beautiful!

 If you’re a professional or amateur photographer who uses Nikon and wants the absolute top results in a bokeh producing portrait lens, look no further than the 85mm f/1.4G.